AInhoa84/music-sheet-generator/README.md

 #### 1.1.
 Amplitude rule model
 This model was build based on the idea that a note change implies a sudden variation of the amplitude of the wave's [envelope](https://en.wikipedia.org/wiki/Envelope_%28waves%29).
 This is not necessarily true, but it works for most cases.
 The model works as follows:

-a.
-Calculates the envelope. <br>b.
-Finds candidates where there is a drastic change in the envelope's amplitude. <br>c.
-Removes unusually short candidates using statistical information. <br>d.
+1.1.1.
+Calculates the envelope. <br>1.1.2.
+Finds candidates where there is a drastic change in the envelope's amplitude. <br>1.1.3.
+Removes unusually short candidates using statistical information. <br>1.1.4.
 Checks whether it has missed a note using the note identification Neural Network.
-Basically, it checks whether between two onset candidates there is a change in the predicted note (in case there is, an onset was missed where the prediction changes).<br>e.
+Basically, it checks whether between two onset candidates there is a change in the predicted note (in case there is, an onset was missed where the prediction changes).<br>1.1.5.
 Double check the middle point between two candidates with a more accurate envelope.<br>

 #### 1.2.
 Onset detection Neural Networks
 These Neural Networks were trained to, given a short piece of a waveform, detect whether there is a note onset or not.
 They are run throughout the whole wave.
-These are either based on temporal information from the wave or spectral (from the frequency domain) and are either narrow (shorter piece) or broad (longer piece):
+These are either based on temporal information from the wave or spectral (from the [frequency domain](https://en.wikipedia.org/wiki/Frequency_domain)) and are either narrow (shorter piece) or broad (longer piece):

  - Temporal narrow window NN
  - Temporal broad window NN